shkolnick-kun/yafl/doc/C-Manual.md

 In **UKF** case `result == self.y`, `a == self.zp` and `b` is some of measurement sigma points respectively.

 #### Memory
-Memory pools are dclared using mixins:
+Memory pools are declared using mixins:
 ```C
 typedef struct {
     YAFL_EKF_BASE_MEMORY_MIXIN(NX, NZ); /* This is for EKF storage. */